|Birth: ||Sep. 9, 1867|

 Fred Hoyt Crain, "Funeral Services of Fred Crain Sunday."
-Undated clipping. ca. May 1920, from unidentified newspaper [maybe Augusta Eagle, Augusta, Hancock, Illinois]; from a photocopy from a scrapbook at Hancock County Historical Society, Carthage, Illinois made and transcribed by Sue Hawes in 2001 [address for private use], Portland, Maine, 2007.
+Undated clipping. ca. May 1920, from unidentified newspaper [maybe Augusta Eagle, Augusta, Hancock, Illinois]; from a photocopy from a scrapbook at Hancock County Historical Society, Carthage, Illinois, held by Sue Hawes, Portland, Maine, 2007.

 William Harris Crain (1834 - 1904)

 Rachel Baxter Crain (1840 - 1932)